dkirkby/E4S/projects/DSP.md

 We now want to estimate the frequency of the sine wave in our audio test setup.
 Our sequence of samples are in the "time domain", where a sine wave has its familar shape.
 To identify the frequency of a periodic signal, it is convenient to work instead in the "frequency domain" where a sine wave is delta function at a location determined by its frequency.
 Both domains contain exactly the same amount of information and we can move back and forth using [discrete Fourier transforms](https://en.wikipedia.org/wiki/Discrete_Fourier_transform).

-To perform a Fourier transform using the standard formulas requires on the order of `NSAMPLES**2` floating-point operations.
-However, there is a clever way of reorganizing the calculation known as the [fast Fourier transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) which only requires on the order of `NSAMPLES * log(NSAMPLES)` operations.
+To perform a Fourier transform using the standard formulas requires on the order of `NMEASURE**2` floating-point operations.
+However, there is a clever way of reorganizing the calculation known as the [fast Fourier transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) which only requires on the order of `NMEASURE * log(NMEASURE)` operations.
 The FFT algorithm is implemented in the CircuitPython [ulab library](https://circuitpython.readthedocs.io/en/6.1.x/shared-bindings/ulab/fft/index.html), which implements a subset of the popular [numpy library](https://numpy.org/).
 One restriction of the FFT algorithm is that the input array size must be a power of 2, which is why we chose `512 = 2**9` above.
+(If you ever need the fastest possible FFT algorithm, check out [FFTW](http://www.fftw.org/) which also relaxes the power of two requirement).

 Comment out your plotting loop and add code to calculate the Fourier transform of your averaged samples:
 ```
 fft_real, fft_imag = ulab.fft.ifft(ulab.array(measurements))
 ```
 Note that the Fourier transform of the original real-valued measurements are now complex valued.
-This seems to indicate that there is more information in the frequency domain, since we have twice as many array elements, but in fact there is a symmetry that ensures information is conserved,
+This seems to indicate that there is more information in the frequency domain, since we have twice as many array elements, which contradicts what we claimed earlier.
+However, there is a symmetry that ensures information is conserved,
 ```
 (fft_real[i] == +fft_real[NMEASURE - i]) and (fft_imag[i] == -fft_real[NMEASURE - i])
 ```